-Today Ed and I set another record: we biked 90 miles, farther than either of us has ever biked before.
-It wasn’t as difficult as we’d thought.
-Maybe we’re becoming conditioned.
-But back to the start.
+Today Ed and I set another record: we biked 90 miles (145 km) to Collinwood, Tenn., farther than either of us has ever biked before.
+YIt wasn’t as difficult as we’d thought.
+Maybe it’s because we’re becoming conditioned.

-We had taxis pick up the two of us and our bikes and drive us to the Trace, since the only routes there were all along really busy roads.
-It was a wise idea.
-No stress, safe, saved a few miles’ biking.
+Anyway, as I wrote yesterday, we had taxis drop us off on the Trace, since the only routes there were along busy roads.
+It was a wise idea, as it was safe, stress-free and saved us a few miles’ biking.

-Meant to say yesterday that there were 3-4 dead possums in the road.
-Today we saw a dead skunk, coyote (we think) and a few armadillos.
+Yesterday, I’d meant to write that we saw three or four dead possums in the road.
+Well, today we saw a dead skunk, a coyote (we think) and a few armadillos.
 We also saw a dog at one stop (from a little distance) that we thought was dead.
 But after we stood there a few minutes, he opened his eyes and raised his head.
-But he didn’t move any other body part.
-He didn’t bark or whine.
-He wasn’t bloodied, but appeared sick or injured.
-I texted a Trace contact, and she was going to alert the proper person to check on the dog.
-I hope he was O.K.
+But he didn’t move any other body part or bark or whine.
+And while he wasn’t bloodied, he appeared sick or injured.
+So I texted a Trace contact, and she was going to alert the proper person to check on the dog.
+I hope someone did.